 When the epiphora is caused by dry eye, a variety of measures can be employed to alleviate the symptoms.
 Artificial tears in the form of eye drops are the most common treatment.
 Many of these eye drops are available over-the-counter and are used to lubricate the eye.
 Sometimes the drops that are free of preservatives work better than the preserved drops although they usually cost more.
 The first prescription eye drop for the treatment of dry eye syndrome was recently developed.
 Restasis may be helpful when the symptoms of dry eye syndrome persist despite frequent use of artificial tears.
 A humidified environment also helps in dry eye treatment by adding moisture to the air and by helping prevent the evaporation of tears.
 Frequent blinking to spread tears is helpful, and avoiding smoke, wind, and other irritating conditions may provide relief.

-If the epiphora is due to; eyelid inflammation (blepharitis), corneal disorders, or eye allergies (allergic conjunctivitis); the oculofacial specialist can control your symptoms with the proper use of prescription eye drops and other medical treatments.
+If the epiphora is due to; eyelid inflammation (blepharitis), corneal disorders, or eye allergies (allergic conjunctivitis); the triple Board Certified Cosmetic and Oculofacial Plastic Surgeon can control your symptoms with the proper use of prescription eye drops and other medical treatments.

 Because epiphora can be caused by a wide variety of disorders, a proper diagnosis by an oculofacial specialist is necessary before treatment begins.
 If the excessive tearing results from a punctal obstruction, the most common treatment is for the doctor to open (dilate) the puncta and wash it out (irrigate).
 This is a simple in-office procedure, but is not a permanent solution and must be repeated several times a year.